 The 1996 Convention could lead to more effective communication and cooperation between authorities in Canada and in other countries about many other child-related issues.
 The potential benefits of the Convention continue to grow as more countries become parties.
 The 1996 Convention now applies in over 40 countries, including many European countries.

-Bill C-78 would give the 1996 Convention force of law which, from a legal perspective, would be sufficient to implement the Convention federally.
-However, Bill C-78 includes other amendments to explain how some of the rules in the 1996 Convention are to be applied specifically in the Divorce Act context.
-The provisions of the Divorce Act dealing with the Convention would only apply to the provinces and territories to which the application of the Convention has been extended.
-In addition, consistent with the Convention, they would only apply to children under the age of 18.
+The 2019 changes to federal family laws will give the 1996 Convention force of law which, from a legal perspective, will be sufficient to implement the Convention federally.
+However, the changes include other amendments to explain how some of the rules in the 1996 Convention are to be applied specifically in the Divorce Act context.
+The provisions of the Divorce Act dealing with the Convention will only apply to the provinces and territories to which the application of the Convention has been extended.
+In addition, consistent with the Convention, they will only apply to children under the age of 18.

 c.
 Jurisdictional rules

 The basic jurisdictional rule in the 1996 Convention is that the authorities of the Contracting State where the child is habitually resident have jurisdiction to make decisions related to the protection of the child (Article 5 of the Convention).
-Bill C-78 would reflect this rule by providing that a court otherwise having jurisdiction under the Divorce Act cannot make a decision about a child who is habitually resident in another Contracting State, unless specified exceptions provided by the Convention are met.
+The 2019 changes to federal family laws reflect this rule by providing that a court otherwise having jurisdiction under the Divorce Act cannot make a decision about a child who is habitually resident in another Contracting State, unless specified exceptions provided by the Convention are met.